kandros/now_api_elixir/README.md

 > This is a work in progress project

-Wrapper for (Now)[https://zeit.co/api] REST api written in elixir-lang
+Wrapper for Zeit [Now](https://zeit.co/api) REST api written in elixir-lang

 # Now Api Client